Pliocene: Environment and evolution of human ancestors

 The Pliocene is bookended by two significant events in the evolution of human ancestors.
 The first is the appearance of the hominin Australopithecus anamensis in the early Pliocene, around 4.2 million years ago.
 The second is the appearance of Homo, the genus that includes modern humans and their closest extinct relatives, near the end of the Pliocene at 2.6 million years ago.
 Key traits that evolved among hominins during the Pliocene include terrestrial bipedality and, by the end of the Pliocene, encephalized brains (brains with a large neocortex relative to body mass and stone tool manufacture.

 Improvements in dating methods and in the use of climate proxies have provided scientists with the means to test hypotheses of the evolution of human ancestors.
 Early hypotheses of the evolution of human traits emphasized the selective pressures produced by particular habitats.
 For example, many scientists have long favored the savannah hypothesis.
 This proposes that the evolution of terrestrial bipedality and other traits was an adaptive response to Pliocene climate change that transformed forests into more open savannah.
 This was championed by Grafton Elliot Smith in his 1924 book, The Evolution of Man, as "the unknown world beyond the trees", and was further elaborated by Raymond Dart as the killer ape theory.
 Other scientists, such as Sherwood L. Washburn, emphasized an intrinsic model of hominin evolution.
 According to this model, early evolutionary developments triggered later developments.
 The model placed little emphasis on the surrounding environment.
 Anthropologists tended to focus on intrinsic models while geologists and vertebrate paleontologists tended to put greater emphasis on habitats.

 Alternatives to the savanna hypothesis include the woodland/forest hypothesis, which emphasizes the evolution of hominins in closed habitats, or hypotheses emphasizing the influence of colder habitats at higher latitudes or the influence of seasonal variation.
 More recent research has emphasized the variability selection hypothesis, which proposes that variability in climate fostered development of hominin traits.
 Improved climate proxies show that the Pliocene climate of east Africa was highly variable, suggesting that adaptability to varying conditions was more important in driving hominin evolution than the steady pressure of a particular habitat.

 Flora

 The change to a cooler, drier, more seasonal climate had considerable impacts on Pliocene vegetation, reducing tropical species worldwide.
 Deciduous forests proliferated, coniferous forests and tundra covered much of the north, and grasslands spread on all continents (except Antarctica).
+Eastern Africa in particular saw a huge expansion of C4 grasslands.
 Tropical forests were limited to a tight band around the equator, and in addition to dry savannahs, deserts appeared in Asia and Africa.